YuzheGu/Speech-Transcriber-with-RevAI/README.md

 ### Obtain a Rev AI API token

-1. Create an account at [rev.ai](https://www.rev.ai/).
+1. Create an account at [Rev AI](https://www.rev.ai/).

 2. Go to the Access Token tab.
 Generate an access token and save it in a safe place.
 You will need it later.

-A new account is credited with 5 hours of free transcription.
+A new account is credited with $6.00 of free transcription.
 After exceeding this limit, you will be charged.
 See [Rev AI pricing](https://www.rev.ai/pricing) for details.

 <br/><br/>

 ### Install dependencies
 Two Python dependencies are required.

 **pydub** is needed to manipulate audio files.
-Run this line of code at the command line tool:
+Run this line of code at the command line:
 ```bash
 pip3 install pydub
 ```

 **rev_ai** is needed to submit transcription requests to the Rev AI server.
-Run this line of code at the command line tool:
+Run this line of code at the command line:
 ```bash
 pip3 install rev_ai
 ```